awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 1. Choose the **Details** tab\.

    The following fields provide information about the volume:
    + **Size:** The total capacity of the selected volume\.
    + **Used:** The size of data stored on the volume\.
 **Note**
-These values are not available for volumes created prior to May 13, 2015, until you store data on the volume\.
+These values are not available for volumes created before May 13, 2015, until you store data on the volume\.

 ## Deleting a Volume<a name="ApplicationStorageVolumesCached-Removing"></a>